 Now you can stay hydrated with your CoC water bottle while you’re waiting for the sheriff to arrive at the trailhead.
 These were a hit and another batch will be ordered as soon as the band get their act together and record a second album.

-Peter from marketing has an entire closet full of these things but no takers.
+Peter from marketing has an entire closet full of these things but few takers.
 They were used in a few memorable office pranks.
 A few people did eventually use them as lunch bags.
 There was the inevitable one left too long in the back of the fridge - the logo then bcame a literal description of the bag's contents.

 Unfortunately the marketing department for Underpass' record company thought that car accessories would be the most appropriate merchandise for the band.
 Rather than gaining them new music fans, however, this only made car owners think Underpass was a car accessory manufacturer.

 Lots of fresh-smelling cars.
 Elena in Marketing still can't get the smell out of her car.
 Although it's a pleasant smell she doesn't want to keep reliving the idea that got her fired.

 The Lucifürr pooper-scoop bags turned out to be more popular than the record company thought they would be.
 There are no baggies to be had in the record company office or warehouse.